Susan Gast | Author, Blogger at Easy Food Dehydrating, Beesville Books, and A New Sober You

 I then took another photo, just an hour later, of the same piece of beef to show you how limp it was after rehydrating!

-Her mom replied, "That's how your grandma always does it."
+Her mom shrugged.
+"That’s how Grandma does it!"

 If you like the content, please give me some love by clicking on the 🩷 in the lower right hand corner (on just about all my pages).
 This signals to me that you find it enjoyable and useful.
 Thank you so much!